Rolczak/AppWithAlgorithms/README.md

 # Application With Algorithms
 Made with UWP (Uniwersal Widnows Platfrom) with C#.
 App can be easily ported to WPF.
-It is made for college project so it require a lot of work to be done well.
+It was made for college project so it require a lot of work to be done well.
 >Most algorithms can open/save/generate(random/manually) data
 ## App includes algorithms from discrete optimalization like: